Our Expert Recruitment Consultants have put together their hottest tips, so you can boss your next job interview.

 That said, you want to be able to bring your experience and knowledge to the table and having new ideas is a real positive.
-Try to get this balance, being engaging, making sure that you listen to learn, not just to respond, eye contact etc. The usual stuff!
-There was a study done that suggested that the ideal gap between someone finishing talking, and someone responding, is 2 seconds in order to show maximum sincerity.
-We’re not suggesting that you count to 2 each time you want to respond, but the point is that it is good the listen carefully to what they are saying, then take a short time to formulate your response, rather than jumping straight in.
+Try to get this balance, being engaging, making sure that you listen to learn, not just to respond, eye contact etc. There was a study done that suggested that the ideal gap between someone finishing talking and someone responding, is 2 seconds in order to show maximum sincerity.
+We’re not suggesting that you count to 2 each time you want to respond, but the point is to listen carefully to what they are saying, then take a short time to formulate your response, rather than jumping straight in.

-The old cliche – tell us about our weaknesses.
-Do not go with the stereotypical ‘I’m a perfectionist’ or ‘I push myself too hard’, honestly it just makes eyes roll.
+The old cliche – tell us about your weaknesses.
+Do not go with the stereotypical ‘I’m a perfectionist’ or ‘I push myself too hard’.
 When it comes to difficult questions, or talking about weak points in your ability, never lie or exaggerate, as it only gets found out in the end.
 Instead, address the issue and then suggest how you are going to improve or get around this.

 5 – What questions should you ask?

-Again, don’t sit and spout all of your research out like a bad history teacher recounting facts, ask them a question – “****** must be one of your biggest clients, how did you go about getting them on board?”.
-You have shown that you’ve done your research, and asked a question, well done, you just got a thumbs up!
+Don’t sit and spout all of your research out like a bad history teacher recounting facts.
+Ask them a question – “****** must be one of your biggest clients, how did you go about getting them on board?”.
+You have shown that you’ve done your research, and asked a question, well done, you just got a thumbs up.

 Prepare 5 or so questions that you can ask them.
-These questions should vary depending on the role and be relevant, but for example, if you were applying for a role within the sales team – “Tell me about your individual and group incentives?”, “How much growth are you expecting to achieve in the next year?”, “Do you have any major drives coming up for clients, or do you tend to work on a more constant approach?” etc. Take a notepad, write the questions down beforehand and make notes about their answers.
+These questions should vary depending on the role and be relevant.
+For example, if you were applying for a role within the sales team: “Tell me about your individual and group incentives?”, “How much growth are you expecting to achieve in the next year?” or “Do you have any major drives coming up for clients.”
+Take a notepad, write the questions down beforehand and make notes about their answers.

-A fantastic way of showing you are serious about longer-term goals would be to ask the interviewer what their personal highlight of being with the company is, what they anticipate your biggest challenge to be in the first 6 months and how seriously the company take training and development.
-This way, you’ll know if there are progression opportunities but you won’t appear too keen to be employed and leap for a promotion in the first two weeks (which could be a turn off for the interviewer).
+A fantastic way of showing you are serious about longer-term goals would be to ask the interviewer what their personal highlight of being with the company is or what they anticipate your biggest challenge to be in the first 6 months.